thesabinelim/comp1531-slackr/README.md

 	Place these diagrams in a PDF `er.pdf`.

-4. **Demonstrate software engineering capabilities**
+4. **Demonstrate software engineering design understanding**

-	Refactor or add to your code from iteration 2 to utilise software engineering principles to make your code more maintainable.
+	Refactor or add to your code from iteration 2 to utilise good software engineering design to make your code more maintainable.
 Use a range of principles discussed in lectures.

-	As you modify your code, maintain a 0.5 - 2 page markdown file that lists the key changes you've made in your code and why they've been made.
+	As you modify your code, maintain a up to a 2 page markdown file that lists the key changes you've made in your code and why they've been made.

 	Write this in `seprinciples.md`.